innoq/tutorial-clj-webapp/tutorial/chapters/00_instructions.md

 Congratulations!

 If you are viewing this tutorial in a browser, the chances that you have already installed [leinigen](http://github.com/technomancy/leinigen) are also quite high.
+If you are using the [Nightcode IDE](https://sekao.net/nightcode/) it comes bundled with leinigen so you should be fine.
 If this is not the case, please do this right now.

 During this tutorial we want to have a hands on experience with Clojure and build a Clojure web application from the base up.